 Beginning in academic year 2021-2022, the Skaggs School of Pharmacy will begin offering tuition awards of up to $15,000/year to out-of-state students who are committed to completing the PharmD degree at the University of Montana.
 The award is based on academic merit and gives high-achieving and academically strong out-of-state students the opportunity to complete their PharmD program at significantly reduced out-of-state cost, while receiving high-quality of education from the program with a strong history of patient-centered care, interprofessional training and activities, outreach, academic rigor and quality, and student-centered environment with dedicated faculty, staff and administrators.
 As our PharmD program is located in beautiful Missoula, Montana, we offer a safe and calm, inclusive, culturally-stimulating environment that also offers a variety of sporting and outdoor activities to provide ample opportunities to rejuvenate and relieve stress.
 Geographically diverse students are encouraged to apply.

-During the admission cycle in Fall 2020 and Spring 2021, all out-of-state applicants who meet requirements through the School’s admission process by completing and submitting their application to PharmCAS, completing a successful interview, and are granted admission to the PharmD program, will be considered for the Skaggs School of Pharmacy Out-of-State Academic Merit Award.
+During the admission cycle in Fall 2021 and Spring 2022, all out-of-state applicants who meet requirements through the School’s admission process by completing and submitting their application to PharmCAS, completing a successful interview, and are granted admission to the PharmD program, will be considered for the Skaggs School of Pharmacy Out-of-State Tuition Academic Merit Award.
 In addition to the interview, the Award for out-of-state applicants considers composite PCAT score and pre-pharmacy GPA for pre-requisite classes only.